More than a Breakthrough Western

 The only authenticated photo of Billy the Kid

 Though you wouldn't guess this from most fictional depictions of Billy the Kid, restraint was the quality that got him killed.
 The night he ran into Sheriff Pat Garrett, it was so dark the two men could not recognize each other.
 The Kid suspected he was facing an enemy: he drew his pistol and aimed it at Garrett's heart.
-But Billy the Kid held his fire, risking his own life to avoid killing an innocent by mistake.
+But Billy the Kid held his fire, risking his own life to avoid the risk of killing an innocent by mistake.
 The Kid's final words were "Quién es?"
 (Spanish for "Who is it?")

 Pat Garrett was less restrained: twice before, he had killed innocent men he mistook for Billy the Kid, and he was willing to do it a third time.
 When Garrett thought he recognized the Kid's voice, Garrett pulled his own pistol and fired twice.